 Instagram/duniamanji

-Anji said that all forms of criticism and his views regarding the royalty system have been conveyed for a long time.
+Anji stated that all forms of criticism and his views regarding the royalty system have been expressed by him for a long time.
 All of that, he said, has been recorded in the digital footprint.
-However, when the issue of royalties began to be widely discussed by many parties, Anji chose to step back for a moment.
+However, when the issue of royalties started to be widely discussed by many parties, Anji chose to take a step back.

-"I have talked a lot since 2015, everything is recorded in digital, in the digital footprint, but lately when many people started to voice their opinions, I actually became like, okay then.
-Because it has become too noisy, too chaotic, and too divisive like that.
+"I have talked a lot since 2015, everything is recorded digitally, in the digital footprint, but lately, when many people started to voice their opinions, I felt like, okay, I’ll just step back.
+Because it has become too noisy, too chaotic, and too polarized.
 Including me, I am actually part of one of the associations," he said.

 2. The Royalty Issue is Too Noisy